salim-b/republik_mailer/README.Rmd

 ## Run the script

 It's recommended that you adapt the script before you run it.
-To run it from a shell:
+Then to run it from a shell:

 ```sh
 Rscript --vanilla \